 Kate Friedrich is the Vice President of Global Government Affairs for Thomson Reuters.
 From November 2003 to March 2010, Ms. Friedrich served as Special Advisor to the Under Secretary for Democracy and Global Affairs at the U.S. Department of State.
 During this time, she also was an executive branch staff member to the Congressional-Executive Commission on China, and held the position of Executive Director of the U.S.-Afghan Women’s Council.
 Prior service includes Program Analyst for Asia in the Bureau of Population, Refugees and Migration at the State Department and Special Assistant to the Deputy National Security Advisor at the National Security Council.
 She is a member of the U.S.-Afghan Women’s Council.

-Dr. Peter H. Grossman is Associate Director of the Grossman Burn Center at Sherman Oaks Hospital and co-Director of Grossman Burn Services at Western Medical Center in Santa Ana.
-He is a Board certified plastic surgeon whose medical practice is divided between cosmetic and reconstructive surgery and the care of the burn-injured patient.
-He currently serves as Chair of American Burn Association's Region 9, and in 2001 was appointed as an expert reviewer by the Medical Board of California.
-Dr. Grossman is the author of numerous articles in prestigious medical journals, has lectured extensively, and was listed among America's top surgeons by the Consumer Research Council of America.
+Dr. Peter H. Grossman is the Director of the Grossman Burn Centers located in West Hills and Bakersfield, California as well as in Kansas City, Missouri.
+He is a Board-certified plastic surgeon whose medical practice is divided between cosmetic and reconstructive surgery and the care of the burn-injured patient.
+President: Los Angeles Society of Plastic Surgeons (2013-2018).
+Clinical Instructor of Medicine: UCLA Department of Medicine.
+He is the author of numerous articles in prestigious medical journals, has lectured extensively, and was listed among America's top surgeons by the Consumer Research Council of America.
 He is a member of the U.S.-Afghan Women's Council.

 Rebecca Gray Grossman is the Chair of the Grossman Burn Foundation, a nonprofit organization that benefits burn survivors through reconstructive surgery and rehabilitation.
 Rebecca has two decades of experience in the healthcare field as a researcher, journalist, and marketing executive.
-Rebecca and her husband Dr. Peter Grossman became legal guardians in 2002 for a young Afghan burn patient Zubaida Hasan, whose recovery over fifteen reconstructive surgeries was the inspiration for the creation of The Grossman Burn Foundation.
-Zubaida lived with the Grossman's for over seven years and became like a daughter to them.
-In 2010, the foundation was also instrumental in bringing a young Afghan woman named Bibi Aisha to th e U.S. for treatment.
-Aisha was featured on the cover of TIME Magazine after being brutally mutilated and her nose cut off by her Taliban husband.
-The Foundation’s work includes opening the first highly specialized reconstructive surgery and burn center in Kabul, publishing a global Humanitarian Assistance manual, The Stop Violence Against Women Globally program and developing a Telemedicine Program for physicians in developing countries.
-Rebecca and Peter together received the 2003 Baha'i Human Rights Award, and the 2009 Bayat Foundation Humanitarian and Leadership Engagement Award, and in 2007.
-Rebecca is the Publisher and Editorial Director of three California luxury publications and a member of the U.S.-Afghan Women’s Council.
-Rebecca and Peter are still in contact with Zubaida Hasan (and her 4 year old daughter) as well as Bibi Aisha and continue to provide support.
+In 2002, Rebecca and her husband Dr. Peter Grossman became legal guardians for a young Afghan burn patient named Zubaida Hasan, whose recovery included over fifteen surgeries.
+Zubaida was the inspiration for the creation of The Grossman Burn Foundation.
+She lived with the Grossmans for over seven years and became like a daughter to them.
+In 2010, the foundation was also instrumental in bringing a young Afghan woman named Bibi Aisha to the U.S. for treatment.
+Aisha was featured on the cover of TIME Magazine after being brutally mutilated by her Taliban husband.
+The Foundation’s work includes burn care training and support in Afghanistan and Indonesia, publishing a global Humanitarian Assistance Manual, The Stop Violence Against Women Globally program and developing a Telemedicine Program for training physicians in developing countries.
+Rebecca is Associate Publisher and Editor of three lifestyle publications and a member of the U.S.-Afghan Women’s Council.

 Ambassador Eklil Ahmad Hakimi was Afghanistan’s Ambassador to the United States, and non-resident envoy to Mexico, Brazil, Colombia, and Argentina.
 He is a career diplomat with expertise in policy formulation, government reform, and institutional capacity building.
 He served on the Afghan Independent Administrative Reform and Civil Service Commission in 2002, then in the Office of the Vice President, before his appointment in 2005 as Ambassador to China (and non-resident Ambassador to Mongolia and Vietnam).
 He also served as Afghanistan’s Ambassador to Japan, and was appointed as Deputy Foreign Minister for Political Affairs in 2010.
 Ambassador Hakimi obtained a Master’s degree from the Kabul Polytechnic Institute in 1991, and held various positions in the private sector in the United States in engineering projects dealing with management, marketing, and strategic planning.
 Ambassador Hakimi is married and has three daughters.
 He is a member of the U.S.-Afghan Women’s Council.